louMoxy/project-nightingale/content/blogs/my-as-my-life.md

 content = ""
 has_padding = true
 headerColor = "#E80CEB"
-headline = "How axial spondyloarthritis (inc. ankylosing spondylitis) can affect different areas of the body" template = "1-column-text" textAlignment = "left" textColor = ""
+headline = "How axial spondyloarthritis (inc. ankylosing spondylitis) can affect different areas of the body, with Professor Karl Gaffney" template = "1-column-text" textAlignment = "left" textColor = ""